Do Go On - 350 - Arctic Badass Peter Freuchen

 It's about a time in 1926 when he was caught in a blizzard.

-more so i've gone directly to his book i've got a few passages from his book here um that i'll read
+I've got a few passages from his book here

-to you to sort of paint the picture of this story so they're out on an expedition and he sort of uh he got separated
+that I'll read to you to sort of paint the picture of this story.

-in a blizzard from the rest of the party that were out so he's by himself with his dogs suddenly we
+So they're out on an expedition, and he got separated in a blizzard from the rest of the party that were out.

-came to an enormous boulder where there was a deep depression in the snow on the one on the wind side
+Suddenly we came to an enormous boulder where there was a deep depression in the snow on the wind side.

-it was like a small cave giving shelter against the howling wind the dogs dived into the hole and
+It was like a small cave giving shelter against the howling wind.

 Oh, cool change.

-I knew I had to get out and move about at once.
+I knew I had to get out and move about it once.

 What worried me most was the fact that my feet did not hurt anymore,